rust-cli/env_logger/README.md

 [![crates.io](https://img.shields.io/crates/v/env_logger.svg)](https://crates.io/crates/env_logger)
 [![Documentation](https://docs.rs/env_logger/badge.svg)](https://docs.rs/env_logger)

-Implements a logger that can be configured via environment variables.
+The `env_logger` crate allows you to easily configure and control the logging output of your Rust applications that can be configured using environment variables.
+This is useful for debugging and monitoring your application without changing the code

 ## Usage